shigophilo/shigophilo.github.io/_posts/2022-07-24-the-end-of-ppldump.md

 Feature enabled: 0
 ```

 The value of `Feature_Servicing_..._featureState` is `0x0000001b`, which translates to `0001 1011` in binary.
-The fourth bit being set, the return value is `1`.
-In the second part I manually unset the fourth bit using a bitwise AND operation with the mask `1111 0111` (_i.e._ `0xf7`).
+As the fourth bit is set, the return value is `1`.
+In the second part, I manually unset the fourth bit using a bitwise AND operation with the mask `1111 0111` (_i.e._ `0xf7`).
 In this case, the return value is `0`, which tends to confirm my interpretation of the code.

 Finally, and for good measure, we can also manually set the value of `Feature_Servicing_..._featureState` to `0` and check the value returned by `wil_..._ReevaluateCachedFeatureEnabledState(...)` to make sure it is `0x1b`.

 ![WinDbg - Cached value reevaluate](/assets/posts/2022-07-24-the-end-of-ppldump/12_windbg-feature-state-reevaluate.png)

-The return value (see `RAX`) is actually `0x7ff700000000001b` but the `EAX` register (_i.e._ the first 32 bits of `RAX`) is used in the following operations (`mov ebx,eax`) so the effective value is indeed `0x0000001b`.
+The return value (see `RAX`) is `0x7ff700000000001b` but the `EAX` register (_i.e._ the first 32 bits of `RAX`) is used in the following operations (`mov ebx,eax`) so the effective value is indeed `0x0000001b`.

 ## Conclusion

 I'm not sure what motivated Microsoft to differentiate PPs and PPLs regarding _Known DLLs_ in the first place.
 Perhaps it was a matter of performance, I don't know.
-Anyhow, they were already aware of this potential weakness, otherwise they wouldn't have made an exception for PPs I guess.
+Anyhow, they were already aware of this potential weakness, otherwise, they wouldn't have made an exception for PPs I guess.
 The thing is, this security hole is now patched and that's a good step forward.
-I like to think I played a little role in this change although I'm totally aware that all the work had already been done by Alex and James.
+I like to think I played a little role in this change although I'm aware that all the work had already been done by Alex and James.

-In conclusion, this is indeed "_The End of PPLdump_".
-However, this tool leveraged only one weakness of PPLs, but there is a couple of other userland issues we can probably still exploit.
+In conclusion, this is truly _The End of PPLdump_.
+However, this tool leveraged only one weakness of PPLs, but there is a couple of other _Userland_ issues we can probably still exploit.
 So, from my standpoint, it is also an opportunity to start working on another bypass...

 ## Links & Resources